juicejulia/Sex-differences-in-the-ER-stress-response-in-the-human-islets/XBP1_GoT/README_v1.md

 ## Order of operations:
 (1) Processing of sequencing reads with IronThrone-GoT.
 See example folder for file structure and config file layout.

-(2) Run the Combine_IronThrone_Parallel_Output.R.
+(2) Run the 01_Combine_IronThrone_Parallel_Output.R.

 Modified from https://github.com/dan-landau/IronThrone-GoT/blob/master/Combine_IronThrone_Parallel_Output.R

-(3) Run the analysis.R file to generate plots corresponding to the smoothened sXPB1 uXBP1 with pseudotime.
+(3) Run the 02_analysis.R file to generate plots corresponding to the smoothened sXPB1 uXBP1 with pseudotime.